Ayodhya case adjourned to Jan 29 after Justice Lalit recuses himself

 On Tuesday, the Supreme Court registry issued a notice, informing that a five-judge bench comprising CJI Ranjan Gogoi, Justices S A Bobde, N V Ramana, Uday U Lalit and DY Chandrachud will be hearing case on January 10.

-A three-judge bench of the top court had on September 27 last year, by 2:1 majority, refused to refer to a five-judge constitution bench for reconsideration of the observations in its 1994 judgement that a mosque was not integral to Islam.
+A three-judge bench of the Supreme Court had on September 27 last year, by 2:1 majority, refused to refer to a five-judge constitution bench for reconsideration of the observations in its 1994 judgement that a mosque was not integral to Islam.

-When the matter was last taken up on January 4, there was no indication that the case would be referred to a constitution Bench.

 The SC on October 29 last year had fixed the matter in the first week of January before the "appropriate bench".